 Check the public library or local bookstores for available programs, or create a family summer reading club using our charts and your own reward system.
 Tyler Public Library, Barnes & Noble bookstore, and Lifeway Christian bookstore all offer incentive programs to encourage elementary-aged students to read through the summer.
 Chuck E. Cheese even offers free tokens to kids who complete their reading chart.

-CELEBRATE MEMORIAL DAY
+HONOR MEMORIAL DAY

 Display Old Glory, thank a vet, adopt a soldier, or attend a Memorial Day service at a local cemetery to place flags on veterans’ gravestones.